It is what we do

 Only a third of the earth’s landscape is urbanized, and each part is instructive in adaptation to restraint.
 The densest regions are near natural resources and the ocean.
 They range from heartbreaking failures to soaring enclosures of fully actualized human potential.
 This duality is now squarely before the change-makers.

 The Responsibilities of Membership

 Participants will accomplish two goals in response to this challenge.
 The first is an unfragmented wilderness on land and the global sea.
 The second is the production of dense urban worlds with unlimited capacity for growth in limited areas.
 The project “prompts” will facilitate participant functions that lead to steps that assure goal accomplishment, affectionally known to us as our line in the sand.
 Every imaginable power of human intellect will be sought, identified, and committed to implementing every effort possible for proof of concept.

 The densities of regions such as New York or Los Angeles metro areas are abstractions without stable boundaries.
 The series of posts offered are “prompts,” not essays.
 The purpose of each is to discuss aspects of one subject.
-Imagine making one hard-line boundary around “the city,” which could stop itn.
+Imagine making one hardline boundary around “the city,” which could stop it.
 Everything inside that line will become super urban; all found outside will become less and less.
 Both sides’ implications suggest a win/win for both, and I would argue for the planet.
 See the Table of Prompts for tables of prompts.